self-xdsd/self-docs/wallets.md

 For example, in the case of a task which has a **4-hour estimation**, solved by a Contributor who has a **25,00 €** hourly rate, the commission will be **8,00 €** -- finally, you will pay **108,00 €**: 100 to the Contributor, plus 8 our commission.

+We also take a commission of **5%** from the Contributor.
+If you're a Contributor working in Self XDSD, read more [here](https://docs.self-xdsd.com/contributor.html).

 ## Payments

 Each Monday, Self XDSD will automatically pay all the Invoices which have a value over **108,00 €**.
 You can also pay an Invoice manually from the web UI, once its value is over **108,00 €**.